Birdcatcher (horse): The death of Birdcatcher

 Despite his success as a sire Birdcatcher met with an undeserved execution after he was unable to cover a mare.

 His death was accounted by Patrick Connolly.
 "Among the mares sent to the son of Sir Hercules that year was Mr. Michael Dunne's Queen Bee.
 She was a mare of good size, and when Birdcatcher attempted to serve her, he failed to do so.
 Mr. Disney, who owned the stallion, thereupon decided that he should no longer survive.
 At once a messenger was dispatched to the local police station with orders to bring back with him a constable with a loaded gun, as a horse was required to be destroyed.
 The police officer – his name was Preston – reported himself to Mr. Disney, who gave the necessary directions for the destruction of Birdcatcher.
 The horse was placed on the brink of a sandpit situated on the flat opposite Conyngham Lodge, Curragh; without any ceremony he was shot and his carcass tumbled into the pit.
 Thus ended the career of a good racehorse and a mighty sultan at the age of twenty-seven years.
 His head was afterwards presented to the Royal College of Veterinary Surgeons, Dublin."

 Pedigree

+Birdcatcher is inbred 4D x 4D to the stallion Bagot, meaning that he appears fourth generation twice on the dam side of his pedigree.

+Birdcatcher is inbred 5S x 4D to the stallion Woodpecker, meaning that he appears fifth generation (via Catherine) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.